 Many people using Depo will gain some weight, and for some, substantial amounts of weight.
 As well, if you're not okay with unexpected bleeding or spotting, or unpredictable or absent periods, the shot probably isn't a good choice for you.
 Lastly, people who suffer from depression often report that Depo made their depression worse, even though it isn't specifically contraindicated for those with depression.

 While many who cannot use other hormonal methods of contraception, such as smokers, people over 35, or who are breastfeeding, can choose Depo, Depo is not right for everyone.
 Those with Cushing's Syndrome, who have had unexplained vaginal bleeding, breast cancer or other issues may not be a good fit for the shot.
 Be sure to discuss your health history and any current health issues with your healthcare provider so that they can be sure the shot is safe for you to use.

 Why would someone use Depo-Provera?
 The benefits of Depo-Provera are that it is a highly effective method with little room for user error, it is a method a person does not have to think about at the time of sex, but only every three months, it decreases menstrual cramping, may cause periods to be scanty or absent, it is not affected by most medications, it can be used by those who cannot or do not want to use hormonal methods with estrogen, because it works within 24 hours after the injection, or because a woman wants a hormonal method, but cannot use methods with estrogen.

-To get Depo, you'll need to visit your sexual healthcare provider (who may also be your regular doctor) to have your injections administered.
+To get Depo, you'll need to visit a sexual healthcare clinic or provider (who may also be your regular doctor) to have your injections administered.
 Injections usually cost around $35 - $100 for each; $140 to $400 for one year of injections.